Unlocking the customer signal

 How it works

 You have a single hypothesis or positioning.
-1-2 months (8-16 interviews) to test it.
+We're talking about three mos (~25 interviews) to test it.
 The Listening Cycle runs parallel to your build cycle.
 You're designing and developing while we're all listening.
 No waiting.
 No pausing.

 Why weekly?
 Your team makes dozens of decisions weekly — feature scope, design details, prioritization.
-If you're only checking in with customers monthly, that's a month's worth of decisions all at once.
-Weekly interviews connects it altogether and keeps it current.
+If you're only checking in with customers monthly, that's a big chunk of information that needs to be folded into decisions all at once.
+Weekly interviews connects it all and keeps it current, making it a smaller bite.

-- We recruit — we find net-new customers who fit your Bullseye definition.
+- We recruit — we find net-new customers who fit your Bullseye hypothesis.
 No talking to "friendlies" who will tell you what you want to hear.

 - You watch — your whole team watches live.
 You see the facial expressions and hear the excitement/hesitation in their voices firsthand.